oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 ./gradlew # starts the Spring Boot application
 ```

-You can find a [sample application on GitHub](https://github.com/oktadev/okta-java-spring-k8s-istio-microservices-example).
+You can see everything that's generated in the [example application on GitHub](https://github.com/oktadev/okta-java-spring-k8s-istio-microservices-example).

 ## Create a GKE cluster and install Istio